JuliaGeodynamics/GeoParams.jl/README.md

          temperature: 1000.0 °C
 ```
 You can use 3 `types`:
   1. *GEO* units: Units of length in the code are expected to be in kilometers, time is in million of years (Myrs) and stresses are in MPa (1e6 Pa).
-This is the default.
   2. *SI* units: all values are in SI units (meters, Pascal, seconds)
-  3. *NO*: all input parameters are in nondimensional units
+  3. *NONE*: all input parameters are in nondimensional units

 Once a `CharDim` structure is created, you can use the derived parameters, for example:
 ```julia